-The Miami Grand Prix is facing increased threats of heavy thunderstorms ahead of Sunday's race and F1's return to action.
+The Miami Grand Prix is facing the increased possibility of disruption due to heavy thunderstorms ahead of Sunday's race and F1's return to action.

-At the time of writing, 0600 ET on Wednesday, April 29th, the current forecasts are for heavy thunderstorms to blow through the city on Sunday morning ahead of a 16:00 local time start of round four of the 2026 season.
+At the time of writing, 0600 ET/ 1100 BST, on Wednesday, April 29th, the current forecasts are for heavy thunderstorms to blow through the city on Sunday morning ahead of a 16:00 local time start of round four of the 2026 season.

 The cells will remain throughout the afternoon, moving from the north-west to the south-east and are set to pass over Cuba and the Bahamas before moving out into the Atlantic Ocean.